MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. To display only the high-priority issues, select the **Labels** dropdown, deselect **critical**, and then select the **high-priority** label.

-    The issues list filters to show only the high-priority issues.
+    The issues list should update to show only the high-priority issues.

     - **🔐 Fix Input Validation Security Bypass**